'ALL AT SEA'

 Commissioned Artists: Chris Dooks, Alec Finlay, Deirdre Macleod, Holger Mohaupt, Suzanne Parry

-We are delighted to also be working this year on a community mapping project links the areas of Leith, Portobello & Musselburgh with a number of alternative routes that encourage everyday activity.
+In 2019 we worked on developing a community mapping project that linked the areas of Leith, Portobello & Musselburgh with a number of alternative routes that encourage everyday activity.

-A printed map illustrating all five routes will be produced by December 2019, designed by psychogeography artist, David Lemm.
+Our printed map illustrating all five routes is now available, designed by artist, David Lemm.

 FOOTPRINT is funded by Paths for All ‘Smarter Places, Smarter Journeys’ fund, and Scotrail Arts & Culture Fund, managed by Foundation Scotland.